scribe-org/Scribe-iOS/README.md

   - Pull requests are more than welcome for this!

+- Localizing the Scribe app across various languages and regions

 <!--

 - Adding support for more languages to Scribe-iOS [(see issues)](https://github.com/scribe-org/Scribe-iOS/issues)